anthonyrave/riot-api-connector/README.md

 ## Documentation

-The Riot API Connector's documentation can be found on [GitHub Pages](https://anthonyrave.github.io/riot-api-connector-docs/).
+The Riot API Connector's documentation can be found on [this website](https://anthonyrave.github.io/riot-api-connector-docs/).

 ## License